Mamorikatana no Uta Manga to End in 2 Chapters

 Sakano and Yūki launched the series on April 19.

-Sakano serialized the Fiancée of the Wizard (Mahō Tsukai no Konyakusha) manga adaptation on Kadokawa's ComicWalker website and app in August 2017, and ended it in January 2020.
+Sakano is credited for the original character designs in Masaki Kazuka's Fiancée of the Wizard (Mahō Tsukai no Konyakusha) manga adaptation, which ran on Kadokawa's ComicWalker website and app from August 2017 to January 2020.
 Kadokawa published the fourth and final compiled book volume shipped in February 2020.
 Yen Press licensed the series digitally and for print in February 2020.
 Yen Press shipped the fourth volume in February 2021.

 Nakamura launched the original novels on the Shōsetsuka ni Narō (Let's Become Novelists) website in February 2013.
 Ichijinsha released the first volume with Sakano's illustrations in November 2015, and the 14th volume shipped in December 2022.

-Note: Update: Mamorigatana no Uta -Mamorigatana no Ichimonji's spelling and Keiko Sakano's credit on Fiancée of the Wizard corrected.